 There is not much to do in terms of sightseeing and activities but is a great place to unwind and relax.

 Tengkorak Beach is secluded and is one of the more picturesque beaches in Langkawi.
 This beach offers crystal clear water to the soft white sands and forested trees.

 The beach is approached through parkland with forested trees and is a local favorite.
 It has all the basic facilities like picnic tables, huts, shower rooms, and toilets.

 Explore Pantai Cenang Beach

 Located on the western coastline of Langkawi.
 Pantai Cenang Beach is the busiest beach on Langkawi Island.
 The beach is a long stretch of beautiful white sand with great views and sunset views.

 With it being one of the busiest beaches, it offers a wide range of hotels, resorts, cafes, restaurants, and shops.
 There are plenty of activities to do such as watersports activities like snorkeling and swimming.
 Also, there are beach bars and spas along the beachside road.

 Shark Bay Beach is another picturesque beach.
 It has a wonderful stretch of sandy beach with palm trees and shaded seating areas along the edge of the promenade to enjoy the views.

-This is ideal for a family day at the beach and excellent for swimming.
+This is perfect for a family day at the beach and excellent for swimming.
 There is also a restaurant there at the beach.
-You can reach the beach by a taxi or car.
+You can get to the beach by taxi or car.

 Enjoy Tanjung Rhu Beach